frankframework/frank-manual/docs/source/horizonsInsertDb.rst

 * Run the following query: ``SELECT * FROM booking``.
 * Check that there is a row with the values you had in your XML.

+The presented version of the ingest booking adapter only inserts in table "booking".
+In the coming sections, we will extend our adapter to also insert into table "visit".